es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Add this code snippet to your "uploadExample.py".
 All in all your "uploadExample.py" code should look like this:

-    from serial_test import SerialTest
+    from scripts.serial_test import SerialTest
-    from scripts.bitfileConfigs import BitfileConfigs
+    from myscripts.bitfileConfigs import BitfileConfigs
-    from scripts.portConfigs import Config as portConfigs
+    from myscripts.portConfigs import Config as portConfigs

     def writeexample():
         serialTest = SerialTest(portConfigs.portToElasticnode, portConfigs.portToProgrammer)